Hierarchical Bayesian CMB Component Separation with the No-U-Turn Sampler: Algorithm Validation

 \subsection{Dust spectral parameters}

-Most of the constraining power for dust spectral parameters comes from high frequency channels i.e., $\nu\gtrsim 100\,\mathrm{GHz}$.
-In our three validation sets these remained identical, being the high frequency $\textit{LiteBIRD}$ channels.
+Most of the constraining power for dust spectral parameters comes from high-frequency channels i.e., $\nu\gtrsim 100\,\mathrm{GHz}$.
+In our three validation sets these remained identical, being the high-frequency $\textit{LiteBIRD}$ channels.
 In \cite{2019MNRAS.tmp.2372J} it was found that, given a \textit{LiteBIRD}-like frequency coverage, it is difficult to constrain dust spectral parameters.
 Indeed, this was the case for our own analysis here, where informative priors were needed on the dust spectral parameters.
 The difficulty in constraining dust spectral parameters is reflected in their low effective sample size, which was typically $\lesssim 1000$ over much of the sky in all three validation sets.

+In Fig. \ref{fig_dust_beta_CPL}, \ref{fig_dust_beta_CPLC} and \ref{fig_dust_beta_HLC} we show the recovered dust spectral index maps, and in Fig. \ref{fig_dust_temp_CPL}, \ref{fig_dust_temp_CPLC} and \ref{fig_dust_temp_HLC} we show the recovered dust temperature maps.
 In using a hierarchical model for the dust spectral parameters, we are able to fit for variations in the spectral parameters in regions of high SNR close to the Galactic plane.
 Away from the Galactic plane, the individual variations become much smaller in each region, with the resulting maps of $\beta_d$ and $T_d$ very obviously tracing out the crude structure of the regions used in the component separation.
-Given the limited frequency coverage, there is simply not enough information to constrain the low level variations of the dust spectral parameters in each region.
+Given the limited frequency coverage, there is simply not enough information to constrain the low-level variations of the dust spectral parameters in each region.
 In this case the marginal distributions for $\sigma_{\beta_{\mathrm{d}}}$ and $\sigma_{T_{\mathrm{d}}}$ have a large fraction of their probability mass close to zero, constraining individual spectral parameters to be very close to their population means, $\mu_{\beta_d}$ and $\mu_{T_d}$.
-The overall residuals for the dust spectral index maps are reduced by $\sim 30\%$ for the H(LC) set compared to the CP(LC) set.
-The overall residuals in the recovered dust temperature maps are $\sim 25\%$ lower for the H(LC) set compared to the CP(LC) set.
+The typical residuals for the dust spectral index maps are reduced by $\sim 50$ per cent for the H(LC) set compared to the CP(LC) set.
+The typical residuals in the recovered dust temperature maps are $\sim 25$ per cent lower for the H(LC) set compared to the CP(LC) set.
 By allowing for some of the low-level variations in the dust spectral parameters we are able to obtain smaller residuals in the recovered parameter maps, propagating through to reduced biases in the CMB amplitude estimates.